 - Your label printer may also be able to apply a laminate that repels UV rays.

-- Avoid sunlight entirely by placing your label in a shady area.
+- Avoid sunlight entirely by placing your label in a shady or enclosed area.

-For a Tough Label, Choose a Printer You Can Count On
+For a Durable Outdoor Label, Choose a Printer You Can Count On

 The weather can be unpredictable.
 Fortunately, you don’t have to be a climate expert to get outdoor stickers or equipment labels that stand up to heat, moisture, and sunlight.
 An experienced label printer will have seen it all before and will be able to advise you on the materials, inks, and other elements you need for a long-lasting label.